jorrgeCruz/jorrgeCruz/README.md

 ---
 About me:👨‍💻

-I have more than 15 years of teaching experience at the University level in the area of ​​Computer Science, I am passionate about IT and Programming, with great ability to solve problems, teamwork, collaborative, and adaptability to new technologies and Autodidact.
+I have more than 15 years of teaching experience at the University level in the area of Computer Science, I am passionate about IT and Programming, with great ability to solve problems, teamwork, collaborative, and adaptability to new technologies and Autodidact.
 ![Platzi Master](https://img.shields.io/badge/Platzi%20Master-C8-95ca3e)
 ---

 - 🔭 I’m currently working on ...

 Universidad Autónoma Benito Juárez de Oaxaca as Professor in the Science's School in the Bachelor's Degrees of: Physics, Mathematics and Computing Sciences.